 Part 3 of this article, “AI Automation in the Wild,” can be found here

-Codeless script generation
+Codeless script generation has limits

 We also should remember that the ability to record tests does not magically solve all common issues of automation.
 It does not matter if you use code or recording to create tests you still need to make sure that you automate what matters.
 Tests should be well designed and automated at the correct level.
 One should also think about test data management, including setup and tear down.